qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

   - Just simply make fields public (or in-crate public).
 This enables split borrow in outer code.
 If you want encapsulation, use ID/handle to replace borrow of mutable data (elaborated below).
   - The getter that returns cloned/copied value is fine.
   - If data is immutable, getter is also fine.
+- Reorganize code and data structure to enable split borrow.
 - **Defer mutation**
 - **Avoid in-place mutation**
 - Do a split borrow on the outer scope.
 Or just get rid of struct, pass fields as separate arguments.
 (This is inconvenient.
 Unfortunately, borrowing is unfriendly to composition.)